MetalBlockchain/metal-docs/docs/nodes/maintain/upgrade-your-metalgo-node.md

 ubuntu  2630 26.1  9.4 2459236 753316 ?
 Sl   Dec02 1220:52 /home/ubuntu/build/metalgo
 ```

 In this example, second line shows information about your node.
-Note the process id, in this case, `2630`.
+Note the process
+id, in this case, `2630`.
 Stop the node by running `kill -2 2630`.

 Now we are ready to download the new version of the node.
-You can either download the source code and then build the binary program, or you can download the pre-built binary.
+You can either
+download the source code and then build the binary program, or you can download
+the pre-built binary.
 You don’t need to do both.

-Downloading pre-built binary is easier and recommended if you're just looking to run your own node and stake on it.
+Downloading pre-built binary is easier and recommended if you're just looking to
+run your own node and stake on it.

 Building the node [from source](upgrade-your-metalgo-node.md#build-from-source) is recommended if you're a developer looking to experiment and build on Metal.

-## Download Pre-built Binary
+## Download Pre-Built Binary

 If you want to download a pre-built binary instead of building it yourself, go to our [releases page](https://github.com/MetalBlockchain/metalgo/releases), and select the release you want (probably the latest one.)